VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

 The dye on the Skittles dissolved fastest in ______.
 I was surprised because my conclusion was _______.
 I thought that bleach takes away stains and so it would dissolve the color fastest.
-I also thought that acid things like vinegar would dissolve it faster.
-What happened was _____.
+I also thought that acids like vinegar would dissolve things faster.
+What happened was ____________.
 I think this is because ____________.
 If I were to do my experiment over again, I would _____.
 If I was going to do another experiment, I might like to try crushing the Skittles first like they were being eaten.

 What happens when you put water on Skittles?